Five guilt-free ways to deal with unwanted Christmas presents

 Pro tip: Keep the tags on, the packaging intact, and try to return gifts promptly.
 If one staff member isn't helpful, politely ask to speak to a manager.

-3. Sell them online
+3. Sell unwanted gifts online

 While you might not be thrilled with what you unwrapped, one person's "meh" is likely to be another's treasure.